CompOmics/compomics.github.io/searchgui/_posts/2015-12-10-searchcli.md

 -protein_index          Turn the FASTA file indexing on/off.
 (From version v1.19.0, before that 'protein_tree')
                         (1: on, 0: off, default is '0').

--fasta                  Optional path to the database to search.
-The value in the search parameters will be overridden.
 ```

 ### Optional output compression parameters